nodesman/node-crawler/README.md

 ### Preventing Large File Downloads

 To prevent downloading excessively large files, you can use the `maxSizeBytes` and `rejectOnMissingContentLength` options.
+When `maxSizeBytes` is set, the crawler performs two checks:

-The crawler will first attempt a `HEAD` request to check the `Content-Length` header.
-If the size exceeds `maxSizeBytes` (or if the header is missing and `rejectOnMissingContentLength` is true), the download will be aborted.
-For cases where the `Content-Length` is unavailable or unreliable, the crawler also monitors the download stream and aborts if the downloaded data exceeds `maxSizeBytes`.
+1.  **Header Check:** It attempts a `HEAD` request first.
+If the `Content-Length` header indicates a size exceeding `maxSizeBytes`, the download is aborted immediately.
+If `Content-Length` is missing and `rejectOnMissingContentLength` is set to `true`, the download is also aborted.
+2.  **Stream Monitoring:** If the header check passes (or is skipped due to missing `Content-Length` and `rejectOnMissingContentLength: false`), the crawler proceeds with the `GET` request but monitors the download stream.
+If the amount of downloaded data exceeds `maxSizeBytes` at any point, the download is aborted.

+This provides a robust way to avoid consuming excessive memory or bandwidth, even if server headers are unreliable.

 ```js
 import Crawler from "crawler";